 *Roseanne tweets racist statement with no discernible setup or punchline*

-Offensive humour has to have a point.
-At least there were apologies and sackings, and some taking of responsibility.
-Hope for us all.]
+At least there were apologies and sackings in some of these cases, and some taking of responsibility.
+Hope for us all.

 Interesting today particularly, because last night I finished Carlo Rovelli’s latest “Reality is Not What it Seems – The Journey to Quantum Gravity” and was already composing this post.